21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 12. You don’t have to connect all the dots

-Sometimes she wants a listening ear, not answers.
-Then there are days she wants you to connect the dots and help her.
-It is a fine line, something that confounds most husbands.
+Sometimes a healthy spouse just wants a listening ear, not answers.
+Then there are days she wants you to connect the dots and support her.
+It is a fine line, something that confounds some husbands.

-I would like to say welcome to the club, but the most appropriate thing is to let you that the more you live with her, the more you will grow in your understanding of her and her needs.
+I would like to say welcome to the club, but the most appropriate thing is to let you that the more you live with her, the more you will grow in your understanding of each others needs.

 You might also want to read this article and be inspired by how one husband has grown in this area.